8 Momentum equation

 \[ \begin{align} \int_\Omega\mathbf{v}\cdot\nabla\left(\nabla\cdot\mathbf{v}\right)d^3r = -\int_\Omega\left(\nabla\cdot\mathbf{v}\right)^2d^3r \leq 0. \end{align} \]

-This also applies in the compressible case
+Thus, also in the compressible case, one has

 \[ \begin{align} \int_\Omega\rho\mathbf{v}\cdot\mathbf{f}_Rd^3r \leq 0.\tag{8.87}\label{eq:friction_work_sign} \end{align} \]

 According to Eq.
-(8.66)
+(8.66), one has

-\[ \begin{align} \epsilon &= \frac{1}{\rho}\sum_{i, j = 1}^3\tau_{i, j}S_{i, j} \stackrel{\href{#eq:stress-tensor}{\text{Glg.
-(8.50)}}}{=} \frac{1}{\rho}\sum_{i, j = 1}^3\left[2\mu\left(S_{i, j} - \frac{1}{3}\nabla\cdot\mathbf{v}\delta_{i, j}\right) + \mu_v\nabla\cdot\mathbf{v}\delta_{i, j}\right]S_{i, j}\nonumber\\ &= \frac{2\mu}{\rho}\sum_{i, j = 1}^3S_{i, j}^2 - \frac{2}{3}\frac{\mu}{\rho}\sum_{i, j = 1}^3\nabla\cdot\mathbf{v}\delta_{i, j}S_{i, j} + \frac{\mu_v}{\rho}\sum_{i, j = 1}^3\nabla\cdot\mathbf{v}\delta_{i, j}S_{i, j}\nonumber\\ &\stackrel{\href{#eq:def_rotation_tensor}{\text{Glg.
+\[ \begin{align} \epsilon &= \frac{1}{\rho}\sum_{i, j = 1}^3\tau_{i, j}S_{i, j} \stackrel{\href{#eq:stress-tensor}{\text{Eq.
+(8.50)}}}{=} \frac{1}{\rho}\sum_{i, j = 1}^3\left[2\mu\left(S_{i, j} - \frac{1}{3}\nabla\cdot\mathbf{v}\delta_{i, j}\right) + \mu_v\nabla\cdot\mathbf{v}\delta_{i, j}\right]S_{i, j}\nonumber\\ &= \frac{2\mu}{\rho}\sum_{i, j = 1}^3S_{i, j}^2 - \frac{2}{3}\frac{\mu}{\rho}\sum_{i, j = 1}^3\nabla\cdot\mathbf{v}\delta_{i, j}S_{i, j} + \frac{\mu_v}{\rho}\sum_{i, j = 1}^3\nabla\cdot\mathbf{v}\delta_{i, j}S_{i, j}\nonumber\\ &\stackrel{\href{#eq:def_rotation_tensor}{\text{Eq.
 (8.34)}}}{=} \frac{2\mu}{\rho}\sum_{i, j = 1}^3S_{i, j}^2 - \frac{2}{3}\frac{\mu}{\rho}\sum_{i, j = 1}^3\nabla\cdot\mathbf{v}\delta_{i, j}\frac{1}{2}\left(\frac{\partial v_i}{\partial x_j} + \frac{\partial v_j}{\partial x_i}\right) + \frac{\mu_v}{\rho}\sum_{i, j = 1}^3\nabla\cdot\mathbf{v}\delta_{i, j}\frac{1}{2}\left(\frac{\partial v_i}{\partial x_j} + \frac{\partial v_j}{\partial x_i}\right)\nonumber \end{align} \] \[ \begin{align} &= \frac{2\mu}{\rho}\sum_{i, j = 1}^3S_{i, j}^2 - \frac{2}{3}\frac{\mu}{\rho}\nabla\cdot\mathbf{v}\sum_{i, j = 1}^3\delta_{i, j}\frac{1}{2}\left(\frac{\partial v_i}{\partial x_j} + \frac{\partial v_j}{\partial x_i}\right) + \frac{\mu_v}{\rho}\nabla\cdot\mathbf{v}\sum_{i, j = 1}^3\delta_{i, j}\frac{1}{2}\left(\frac{\partial v_i}{\partial x_j} + \frac{\partial v_j}{\partial x_i}\right)\nonumber\\ &= \frac{2\mu}{\rho}\sum_{i, j = 1}^3S_{i, j}^2 - \frac{2}{3}\frac{\mu}{\rho}\left(\nabla\cdot\mathbf{v}\right)^2 + \frac{\mu_v}{\rho}\left(\nabla\cdot\mathbf{v}\right)^2 = \frac{2\mu}{\rho}\sum_{i, j = 1}^3S_{i, j}^2 + \left(\frac{\mu_v}{\rho} - \frac{2}{3}\frac{\mu}{\rho}\right)\left(\nabla\cdot\mathbf{v}\right)^2. \end{align} \]

 According to Eq.
-(8.48) applies
+(8.48), one has

 \[ \begin{align} \mu_v - \frac{2}{3}\mu = \lambda, \end{align} \]